How can fasting benefit your marriage?

 So if I stray from fasting or do a less-than-stellar job of the process, I am still loved.
 Also, God is very interested in our hearts, more than our actions.

-I truly believe in the power of fasting as a key to a more healthy, vibrant relationship with God and husband.
+I truly believe in the power of prayer and fasting; That its key to a more healthy, vibrant relationship with God and husband.

 I think if more couples were given to prayer and fasting, we’d see more victory in our lives and marriages: it’s the natural result of continually tapping into God’s power and keeping a finger on His pulse for our marriage.